dmatthew/magento2-widget-parameters/README.md

-# magento-widget-types
+# magento-widget-parameters
-Useful widget types for Magento 2 like image selector and wysiwyg text editor.
+Useful widget parameter types for improved CMS Page building in Magento 2.
+Adds new parameter types like an image selector, wysiwyg text editor, or textarea.
+You can now use these paramter types in your custom widgets.